How to: Create a New Workbook

 To work with a spreadsheet document programmatically, create an instance of the Workbook class.
 This is a root object that serves as the starting point for using a non-visual spreadsheet engine.

-The Workbook class is defined in the DevExpress.Docs.v19.2.dll assembly.
-Add this assembly to your project to use the workbook functionality.
-You require a license to the DevExpress Office File API or DevExpress Universal Subscription to use this assembly in production code.
+The Workbook class is defined in the DevExpress.Docs.v20.2.dll assembly.
+Add this assembly to your project to use the Workbook API.
+You need a license to the DevExpress Office File API or DevExpress Universal Subscription to use this assembly in production code.
 Refer to the DevExpress Subscription page for pricing information.

 By default, a new workbook contains one empty worksheet (“Sheet1”).
 You can add and delete worksheets, if required.
 The same workbook is also created when you call the Workbook.CreateNewDocument method.